MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/cards-actions.md

 You can also modify the Adaptive Card `Action.Submit` payload to support existing Bot Framework actions using an `msteams` property in the `data` object of `Action.Submit`.
 The next section provides details on how to use existing Bot Framework actions with Adaptive Cards.

 > [!NOTE]
-> Adding `msteams` to data with a Bot Framework action does not work with an Adaptive Card task module.
+> Adding `msteams` to a data with a Bot Framework action does not work with an Adaptive Card task module.

 ### Adaptive Cards with messageBack action

-To include a `messageBack` action with an Adaptive Card include the following details in the `msteams` object:
+For adding a `messageBack` action with an Adaptive Card, include the following details in the `msteams` object:

 > [!NOTE]
 > You can include additional hidden properties in the `data` object, if required.